 Setting up your router

 Now that you have activated your modem, connect the modem’s LAN port to the router’s WAN port using a network cable.
-Re-start the modem after you connect them and both the router and modem are now set up.
+Re-start the modem after you connect them.
+Both the router and modem are now set up.

 You will need to set up the name of your network and a password to keep your wifi secure.
 Each router has a slightly different way of setting up the router but it is not too complicated.
 The whole process should take you about 10 to 20 minutes.